khakhalin/notes/keywords/bash.md

     * Note that on Mac, folders often have a hidden `.DS_Store` file, so `rmdir` may not work even if a folder seems empty.
     * `rmdir -rf` removes all files in this folder as well (so this way it doesn't halt if it is non-empty)

+# Misc

+If, while entering a command, you type a quotation mark ("), forget to close it, and press “Enter”, you get into some weird mode of “expecting the other double-quotation mark”, which is indicated by a prompt of `dquote>`.
+But often by that time you have also typed something embarrassing, like git status or something, so this line is never gonna run successfully.
+To quit this mode, press `Ctrl-G` (note, it’s really a Ctrl, not a Command, so on a swapped Mac keyboard it would look like Command-G).
+It will break shte spell.

+The same problem may apparently happen if you type !", trying to end your string with an exclamation mark, as it’s serving as an escape symbol…

 # Scripting

 Typically, bash scripts have a `.sh` extension.
 Comments start with a `#` sign.